Do you need a Save the Date?

 Do they need to match our wedding invitation?

-I do design matching Save the Date cards and Invitations for my in-house collections, but this is not a rule.
-You could just keep things simple or have more fun, show your personality.
-It’s your wedding and you make the rules when it comes to this.
+This is down to personal choice; some people like to keep everything coordinated, and others prefer not to set a style until nearer their wedding.
+You can keep things simple or have more fun, show your personality.
+It’s your wedding, and you make the rules when it comes to this.

 Why not use some alternative wording like “We’re Getting Married”, “Save Our Date”, “It’s a Date” “Are you In?”

-Your Save the date doesn’t even have to be a traditional card, maybe a photo, bookmark, chocolate?
-Include a favourite quote, a recipe or poem, the world is your oyster.
+Your save-the-date doesn’t even have to be a traditional card, maybe a photo, a bookmark, or chocolate?
+Include a favourite quote, a recipe or a poem; the world is your oyster.

 How can we make our Save The Date more sustainable?